kbase/kb_sdk/README.md

-## module builder
+## KBase SDK

 #### overview

-A prototype set of tools for building a KBase module that includes a standard KBase service interface, which now optionally includes methods for submitting long running jobs to a job execution engine.
+A set of tools for developing new modules in KBase.
+The main tool included is the module builder, which includes tooling to help define standard KBase service/function interface.

 The module builder tooling is desinged to allow complete local testing of long running jobs without any external registration or configuration